Hozzu/FGSVM/README.md

 ## Result
 This figure shows the ratio of GPU kernel execution time when using revised FGSVM to when using original FGSVM.
+Lower is better and lower than 1 means performance improvement.

 ![image](https://user-images.githubusercontent.com/28533445/87012127-d015c700-c203-11ea-9c1e-b30bee796827.png)